Vitality - Resident enjoying a class of yoga

 You can also get involved in a range of interest groups, social activities and events from happy hour to mini-golf and more – it’s really up to you and the community.

-What’s more, when you don’t need to worry about maintaining your house and garden, you’ll actually have time to explore new interests!
+What’s more, when you can enjoy a low-maintainence lifetstyle as we take care garden and building maintainence, so you’ll actually have time to explore new interests!

 These intangible benefits are an important consideration, and should be weighed up alongside the financials.
 Moving into a retirement village is about so much more than the property.
 Residents tell us that the lifestyle, health and wellbeing benefits enhance their quality of life immeasurably.

 If your needs change, you can rest easy knowing you can access care and support if you need it.
-In RetireAustralia villages, you have a range of care and support services to choose from, whether that means ongoing daily support in a care apartment in many of our villages in New South Wales, South Australia and our new communities, or flexible care and support delivered in your home by our Home Care team or a provider of your choice.
-Care is tailored to your individual needs and funded privately or through access to an approved government funded Home Care Package (HCP).
+In RetireAustralia villages, you have a range of care and support services to choose from, whether that means ongoing daily support in a serviced apartment in many of our villages in New South Wales, or South Australia, or flexible care and support delivered in your home by our Support at Home team.
+Care is tailored to your individual needs and funded privately or through government funding.

 A true cost of living comparison can only be obtained by spending time with a sales consultant in a village, talking through your circumstances and needs, and understanding the fees and inclusions in your chosen village.
 You also need to do your own homework and make sure you have an accurate picture of your current living expenses to make the comparison valid.